DTJF/cmakefbc/_Install.md

-This will use the shipped CMake macros to build a subproject called cmake_fb_deps, before both components, the CMake macros and the tool cmake_fb_deps, gets installed on your system.
+This will use the shipped CMake macros to build a subproject called cmake_fb_deps, before both components, the CMake macros and the tool cmake_fb_deps, get installed on your system.

 The output, when executing the above command tripple, should look like (on Debian LINUX)